Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets: Introduction

 \subsection{Contributions}

 We present a SysID framework to identify an uncertain model of the plant, in which we introduce a \textit{control-oriented} regularization that guarantees the existence of a constraint-satisfying RCI set for the model being identified.
 We parameterize a nonlinear model in qLPV form and the associated RCI set as a polytope.
-We then formulate the control-oriented regularization as the value function of a convex quadratic program (QP), the goal of which is to maximize the size of the stabilizable region while satisfying constraints.
-Using every model such that the objective of the regularized SysID problem is finite, we can design a constraint-satisfying controller for the underlying plant.
+We then formulate the control-oriented regularization as the value function of an { optimization problem}, the goal of which is to { compute an RCI set with minimal conservativeness.} Using every model such that the objective of the regularized SysID problem is finite, we can design a constraint-satisfying controller for the underlying plant.
 Our interpretation of control-oriented regularization is fundamentally different from that in~\cite{formentin2021control}, in which it refers to a function that minimizes deviation of closed-loop performance from a reference model.

 An important novel contribution of this paper is the way we parameterize the scheduling function of the qLPV model: we use a neural network with softmax output layer, so that the outputs of the network belong to the unit simplex by construction.
 This implies that the model matrices of the system being identified serve directly as vertices of a linear system with multiplicative uncertainty that bounds the nonlinear system.
 Then, an RCI set synthesized for the uncertain linear system is also RCI for the qLPV model, at the price of some possible conservativeness.
 To make the identification problem computationally tractable, we parameterize the RCI set as a polytope with fixed normal directions, and enforce configuration-constraints on the offsets~\cite{Villaneuva2024}.
-This enables us to express invariance conditions as being jointly linear in the parameters of the model and of the set, that we exploit to formulate a QP to compute an RCI set the value function of which serves as our control-oriented regularization.
+This enables us to express invariance conditions as being jointly linear in the parameters of the model and of the set, that we exploit to formulate an { optimization problem} whose value serves as our control-oriented regularization.